Pioneer Elementary School: Educating Children Since 1905

 At Pioneer Elementary School, we believe that all children can and will learn.

 Our mission is to provide a total dynamic educational system centered around student success, personal development, and preparation for life.
-We are committed to providing each student with optimal, individualized learning opportunities so that they can reach their f
+We are committed to providing each student with optimal, individualized learning opportunities so that they can reach their full potential.

 - The staff works and shares as a collaborative team.